jnu/rmtree/README.md

 Script stores this decision tree internally as a Tree object.
-The Tree class, defined in this file, provides multiple output methods: simple JSON (which is returned by Tree.__repr__() and Tree.__str__()), and also the JSON format used by the InfoVis Toolkit, an attractive tree visualization library for JS.
+The Tree class, defined in this file, provides multiple output methods: simple JSON (which is returned by Tree.__repr__() and Tree.__str__()), and also a couple of JSON formats expected by popular visualization libaries (see above).

 # Classes
 * Tree    Simple Tree data structure. call help() for more information.